-MBRSG may award a Postgraduate Diploma to students, who exit from a Master or an Executive Master Degree program of study.
+MBRSG may award a Postgraduate Diploma to students who exit from a Master or an Executive Master Degree program of study.

-As from the commencement of the Spring Semester 2017, MBRSG has received initial accreditation status to award the following Postgraduate Diploma's:
+As from the renewal of accreditation received in 2022, MBRSG has accreditation status to award the following Postgraduate Diploma's:

-- Postgraduate Diploma in Public Administration (English) (relevant to Exit from Executive Master of Public Administration (English) program only). - Postgraduate Diploma in Public Administration (Arabic) - Postgraduate Diploma in Innovation Management - Postgraduate Diploma in Public Policy - Postgraduate Diploma in Public Policy (Social Policy) - Postgraduate Diploma in Public Policy (Education) - Postgraduate Diploma in Public Policy (Health) - Postgraduate Diploma in Public Policy (Sustainable Development) - Postgraduate Diploma in Public Policy (Science and Technology)
+- Postgraduate Diploma in Public Administration (English) (relevant to Exit from Executive Master of Public Administration (English) program only). - Postgraduate Diploma in Public Administration (Arabic) - Postgraduate Diploma in Innovation Management - Postgraduate Diploma in Public Policy.